tastytea/whyblocked/README.md

 Every [release](https://schlomp.space/tastytea/whyblocked/releases) includes
-a .deb-package, an .rpm-package and a .tar.gz-package with precompiled binaries for x86_64(amd64).
+a .deb-package, an .rpm-package and a .tar.gz-package with precompiled binaries for x86_64(amd64) ([more info](https://schlomp.space/tastytea/whyblocked/wiki/Binary-Packages)).
 These are automatically built and not tested.
 You can install them with `dpkg -i` or `rpm -i`, respectively.
 The packages are signed with the PGP key [242E5AC4DA587BF9](https://tastytea.de/tastytea_autosign.asc) (Fingerprint: `F730 1ADF C9ED 2624 48C4  2B64 242E 5AC4 DA58 7BF9`).